-- If your device has a place for 2 DNS servers, try to enter the same DNS server to both lines, as in the picture below:
+If your device has 2 DNS boxes for 2 DNS servers, try to enter the same DNS server to both lines, as in the picture below:

-- Uninstall and reinstall the streaming app or at least clear cache of the particular streaming app;
+Uninstall and reinstall the streaming app or try clearing the cache of the particular streaming app;

 Reboot your device;

-- Since there are so many different routers, and each one has a different interface, you may want to look at your router's users manual or search for steps online.
+Since there are so many different routers, and each one has a different interface, you may want to look at your router's user manual or search for instructions online.

 Here is what you should do in this case:

 - Go to surfshark.com using your laptop or phone.

-- Click the Change IP button.
-That will activate smart DNS for your new IP address.
+Click the Change IP button.
+This will activate Smart DNS for your new IP address.